AkhilKumar-git11/fack-data/README.md

   "api_key": "your_api_key_here"
 }
 ```
 Keep this key safe.
-It’s your ticket to Hollywood 🎟️
+It’s is important to generate users

 ## 👤 Generate a Fake User
 **Endpoint**